| Written by Mark Buzinkay

 emergency-response-training-3

-In hazardous work, safety rules are unavoidable: They prescribe in general procedures staff must follow.
-Where operations are heavily regulated such as on an offshore oil rig, safety rules standardize underlying activities.
-But sometimes, they can be not easy to follow as prescriptions.
-Due to changing and unpredictable circumstances, members are required to adopt rules in the various contexts and situations they may encounter.
+Safety rules are unavoidable in hazardous work.
+They prescribe general procedures that staff must follow.
+Where operations are heavily regulated, such as on an offshore oil rig, safety rules standardize underlying activities.
+But sometimes, they can be difficult to follow as prescriptions.
+Due to changing and unpredictable circumstances, members must adopt rules in the various contexts and situations they may encounter.
 In this case, safety rules act as guidelines that help make sense of the workers’ environments and develop specific expertise.

 In many hazardous industries, accidents are key moments to enhance knowledge about dangers and their consequences.
-These lessons are often codified into standards and rules, abstracted to fit a variety of circumstances.
+These lessons are often codified into standards and rules, abstracted to fit various circumstances.
 The process of documenting lessons includes individual narratives, descriptions, collected data and other means of translating failure into a helpful and effective collection of safety rules.

-Updating rules from incident to incident is important, but also incorporating the danger of tightening safety rules too far, and in effect, hampering the member’s adaption of a safety rule to a specific situation.
+Updating rules from incident to incident is important, but it also involves the danger of tightening safety rules too far, which can hamper the member’s adaptation of a safety rule to a specific situation.

 emergency-response-training-2